Bombay High Court: Controversies

 Bar Council had boycotted some judges of the High Court in 1991 under the leadership of Senior Counsel Iqbal Chagla.
 In 2011, a couple of petitions came to be filed challenging housing societies built by judges upon plots of land reserved for other purposes.

-In November, 2021, the Bombay High Court issued a controversial criminal case against AstraZeneca for misinformation and misleading claims regarding the safety of their vaccines.
+In November 2021, the Bombay High Court issued a controversial criminal case against AstraZeneca for misinformation and misleading claims regarding the safety of their vaccines.
 The suit claims this misinformation is responsible for the death of the afflicted.
 Some rumors appeared that the suit was against Bill Gates for partial funding of AstraZeneca, but these rumors were fake.
-The suit is addressed to both The State of Maharashtra and AstraZenece.
+The suit is addressed to both The State of Maharashtra and AstraZeneca.